pusher/pusher-http-dotnet/README.md

 #### Fetch a list of users on a presence channel

-Retrive a list of users that are on a presence channel:
+Retrieve a list of users that are on a presence channel:

 ```
 IGetResult<object> result = pusher.FetchUsersFromPresence<object>("/channels/presence-channel/users" );